nascentdigital/hackeryou-masterclass-notes/session1/README.md

 ### DRY

 Don't repeat yourself!

 But also don't try to optimize prematurely.

 When you discover duplicated functionality, think about how it can be encapsulated and shared.

-Within your UI: duplicated markup should be separated into it's own component and configured via props.
+In the UI: duplicated markup should be separated into it's own component and configured via props.

-Within business logic: duplicated code can be separated into it's own module with a public interface to be used by any other module.
+In the business logic: duplicated code can be separated into it's own module with a public 'interface' to be used by any other module.